Sunday, 1 July 2018

 24. In the Mausoleum – Beirut

-To add to that thought, you wouldn’t believe that Le Tigre recorded 'Deceptacon' as long ago as 1999.
-There are a few clues – the use of an Alesis HR-16b drum machine, a spot of sampling – but it wouldn’t feel out of step played next to anything around today.
-The same could be said of 'Low' by UK band Traams, released in 2013, and 'Sunday’s Coming' by Australian group the Eddy Current Suppression Ring, released in 2008.
+On that note, I couldn’t believe that Le Tigre recorded 'Deceptacon' as long ago as 1999.
+There are clues – the use of an Alesis HR-16b drum machine, a bit of sampling – but it wouldn’t feel much out of step played next to anything around in 2017.
+The same could be said of 'Low' by UK band Traams, released in 2013, and 'Sunday’s Coming' by Australian group Eddy Current Suppression Ring, released in 2008.
 What does this all say about the evolution of music?
-Is Devo’s theory of devolution being played out before our ears?
+Is Devo’s theory of devolution being played out before our very ears?

 The Arcs are the side-project of Dan Auerbach of blues-rock band The Black Keys.
 I don’t mind the Black Keys but I prefer the lo-fi dreampop of The Arcs.
 Or rather, I prefer the lo-fi dreampop of 2016’s 'Lake Superior', because the record put out the previous year by The Arcs does sound a lot like The Black Keys.
 Perhaps this is the type of thing that’s now in fashion.
 Whatever, Father John Misty (real name: Josh Tillman) inhabits the folkier end of the spectrum, which isn’t surprising given his involvement with Fleet Foxes.
-Yet 'Hollywood Forever Cemetery Sings' is no folksy ditty: it stomps along, demanding your attention.
-Only the vocals recall Tillman’s work with his previous band, for whom he played drums.
+Yet 'Hollywood Forever Cemetery Sings' is no folksy ditty; only the vocals recall Tillman’s work with his previous band, for whom he played drums.

 The Durutti Column derived their name from the Durruti Column, a phalanx of anarchists who fought against Franco’s Falangists in the Spanish Civil War.
 The name ‘Durruti’ acknowledged one of the column’s most admired commanders, Buenaventura Durruti, who led a pre-emptive attack on General Goded’s barracks in Atarazanas/Drassanes, ensuring that Barcelona remained under Republican control.
 Tony Wilson and Alan Erasmus intended the group as a sort of art statement and set about gathering musicians to implement their vision.
 By the time Wilson and Erasmus had established Factory Records and arranged for The Durutti Column to cut an album, only guitarist Vincent Reilly remained.
 Vini Reilly is one of those talented types who struggle within the music industry (see Syd Barrett, Dan Treacy of the Television Personalities, Lawrence from Felt).
 I’d given his music a go before but didn’t get very far with it.
 Discover Weekly offered up 'Sketch for Summer', which is an oddly beautiful instrumental backed by the sound of tweeting birds.